-Mikhail Aleksandrovich Garmash is from Kyiv, UKraine and now lives in St. Petersburg, Russia.
+Mikhail Aleksandrovich Garmash is from Kyiv, Ukraine and now lives in St. Petersburg, Russia.
 After finishing his studies, he worked as baker-technologist.
 While working he found himself attracted to the creative arts and in 2015 he got interested in pipes.
-He first took a workshop with Andrei Grigoriev, then moved outside the city to spend a year learning more from Grigoriev, what we would call mentoring.
+He first took a workshop with Andrei Grigoriev, then moved outside the city to spend a year learning more from him, what we would call mentoring.
 When the year ended he knew this is what he wanted to do.

-His stamps his pipes either GM (script) Russia + year, and some with a round stamp Red Frontier (arched) GM in the center, Pipes underneath.
+His stamps his pipes either GM (script) + year, and some with a round stamp Red Frontier (arched) GM in the center, Pipes underneath.
 "Frontier" as in new things and ideas.

 Each of the 70-80 pipes he makes a year whether small or large is made with meticulous attention to detail.
 Each pipe comes with a laser cut handmade wood box that is without the use of metal.
 A fusion of old and new, an ancient Ukrainian craft in the 21st C. You will be amazed how superb Mikhail ‘s pipes are.